isekaiweb/git-user-app/README.md

 # Final Submission Dicoding Academy Android Apps Fundamental (GitHub User)
-This apps i created for accomplish task from [Dicoding](https://www.dicoding.com/) on subject [BFFA](https://www.dicoding.com/academies/14), if you found this because you wanted to accomplish your final task from **Dicoding** also please use this as reference do not copy all of the code because it'll be counted as **Plagiarism**
+This apps i created for accomplish task from [Dicoding](https://www.dicoding.com/) on subject [BFFA](https://www.dicoding.com/academies/14) and i got 5 star of 5 you can see my certificate [here](https://www.dicoding.com/certificates/JMZVM8V7RZN9), by the way if you found my project because you wanted to accomplish your final task from **Dicoding** also please use this as reference do not copy all of the code or it'll be counted as **Plagiarism**

 ## About Apps
 i named this app *GitUser*
 this apps like as the name it's about to find out GitHub user through [GitHub API](https://docs.github.com/en/rest)

 ### Warning
-Before you clone you should create your own API KEY first, Because this project needed that KEY, if you don't know how to Generate and setup your API KEY GitHub you can visit [here](https://www.dicoding.com/blog/apa-itu-rate-limit-pada-github-api/) after that you can replace your API KEY in file *gradle.properties* and type API_KEY = "{YOUR API KEY}"
+Before you clone you should create your own API KEY first, this project needed that KEY, if you don't know how to Generate and setup your API KEY GitHub you can visit [here](https://www.dicoding.com/blog/apa-itu-rate-limit-pada-github-api/) after that you can replace your API KEY in file *gradle.properties* and type API_KEY = "{YOUR API KEY}"

 ### The End Point i use
 - Search : [https://api.github.com/search/users?q={username}](https://api.github.com/search/users?q=isekaiweb)